Christmas Mains Recipes

 6. Pork Roll with Black Garlic Stuffing

-We’ve saved the best for last here, with a crowd-pleasing pork roll.
+Weve saved the best for last here, with a crowd-pleasing pork roll with black garlic stuffing.
 Think of it as a big slab of sio bak, rolled up and stuffed with black garlic, herbs, chicken liver.
 The presentation, crunch and overall flavours will have your dinner guests duly impressed.

-A Christmas roast is one of the highlights in the kitchen in this festive season, so roll up your sleeves and try something new this year!
+This festive season, roll up your sleeves and try something new for the star of the show!
 Having a range of meats to choose from will be great to match different dietary preferences, and keep things exciting.
-(Of course, if turkey is your jam, we’ve got an excellent recipe right here)
+(Of course, if turkey is your jam, weve got an excellent recipe right here)

 Share your Christmas creations with us on the Meatmen FB Cooking Community and stay tuned for more Christmas recipes to try this year!